mozilla/mozillians/docs/installation-virtualenv.rst

 #.
 Develop!

    Now you can start :doc:`contributing to Mozillians </contribute>`.

+#.
+When you're done

    When you are done with your coding session, do not forget to kill the `elastic search` process::

      (venv)$ kill `cat $VIRTUAL_ENV/es.pid`